bgrins/vwa_classifieds_optimized/README.md

 You shouldn't have to do these steps if you just want to run the environment.
 But if you want to customize, here are some tips to reproduce.

 * Follow [instructions here](https://github.com/web-arena-x/visualwebarena/tree/89f5af29305c3d1e9f97ce4421462060a70c9a03/environment_docker#classifieds-website) to pull the docker compose and SQL files.
-* `docker compose -f docker-compose.original.yml up -d` (slow, needs to download 70GB image)
+* `docker compose -f docker-compose.original.yml up -d` (slow, needs to download the full original image)
 * Sanity checks `docker ps -s | grep classifieds` -> `virtual 78.4GB`, `docker exec classifieds du -sh /usr/src/myapp/oc-content/uploads` -> `73G`,
 * `./prepare-build.sh` (slow, copies all of the images onto host).
 This also removes a couple large log files from the original image (~50MB and 20MB respectively).
 * Make sure [libvips](https://www.libvips.org/) is installed on your machine